Robert Sharpe (judge)

-Robert James Sharpe, FRSC (born December 4, 1945) is a Canadian lawyer, author, academic, and judge.
+Robert James Sharpe, OC, FRSC (born December 4, 1945) is a Canadian lawyer, author, academic, and judge.
 He was dean of the University of Toronto Faculty of Law from 1990 to 1995 and a judge of the Court of Appeal for Ontario from 1999 to 2020.

 Early life

 Robert James Sharpe was born on December 4, 1945, in Brantford, Ontario, to Eleanor Jane (Cooper) and Ira Sutherland Sharpe.
 He received a Bachelor of Arts from the University of Western Ontario in 1966, a Bachelor of Laws from the University of Toronto in 1970, and a DPhil from the University of Oxford in 1974.

 Legal career

 He was called to the bar of Ontario in 1974 and practised law with the firm of MacKinnon, McTaggart (later McTaggart, Potts, Stone & Herridge) in the area of civil litigation.
 He taught at the University of Toronto Faculty of Law from 1976 to 1988.
 From 1988 to 1990, he was the Executive Legal Officer at the Supreme Court of Canada under Chief Justice Brian Dickson.
 From 1990 to 1995, he was the Dean of the University of Toronto Faculty of Law.
 In 1995, he was appointed to the Ontario Court of Justice (General Division) (now the Superior Court of Justice).
 In 1999, he was appointed to the Court of Appeal for Ontario.
 From 2011 to 2021, he was Visiting Professor at the University of Oxford.
 Sharpe retired from the judiciary on February 28, 2020.

 After leaving the bench, he joined Arbitration Place and rejoined the University of Toronto Faculty of Law as Distinguished Jurist in Residence.
 He was President of the Canadian Institute for Advanced Legal Studies from 2014 to 2020, and is currently the President of the Osgoode Society for Legal History.